Programme

 Health and care systems across the UK are undergoing profound change.
 While policy frameworks differ between the four nations, there is shared direction of travel, including a stronger focus on prevention, care closer to home, and the growing role of digital and data-enabled approaches.

-This keynote sets the tone for the day by exploring three system-level shifts shaping the future of health and care, and the role nursing leadership plays in translating national ambition into practical, locally relevant delivery across different UK health and care settings
+This keynote sets the tone for the day by exploring three system-level shifts shaping the future of health and care, and the role nursing leadership plays in translating national ambition into practical, locally relevant delivery across acute, community and social care settings in the UK

 Baroness Mary Watkins of Tavistock , Crossbench Peer